8RockStar8/chat-web-app/README.md

-# Getting Started with Create React App
+# Chat web app, getting started with Create React App and react-chat-engine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).